-DRPT provides project management and oversight of over \$500 million annually.
+DRPT provides project management and oversight of over \$700 million annually.
 Federal and state funding is provided for certain capital project costs of freight rail, passenger rail, and public transportation.
-DRPT supports many regional initiatives as diverse as the DC2RVA Tier II Environmental Impact Statement, the Richmond Bus Rapid Transit initiative, the Dulles Corridor Metrorail project, the Arkendale to Powell's Creek Third Track project, the Virginia Beach Light Rail project, and the I-95 and I-81 rail corridor programs.
+DRPT supports many regional initiatives as diverse as the DC2RVA Tier II Environmental Impact Statement, the Dulles Corridor Metrorail project, the Arkendale to Powell's Creek Third Track project, and the I-95, I-66, and I-81 rail corridor programs.
 Additionally, funding is provided for the operating and maintenance costs in support of public transportation services across the Commonwealth.
 This funding supplement revenues collected from fares and local funds provided in support of public transportation.
 DRPT's oversight includes the review of engineering and construction documents of DRPT funded projects and ensures completion is on time and on budget.

-DRPT introduced two new intercity passenger rail services in Virginia through the Amtrak Virginia partnership in October 2009 and July 2010.
-Currently, DRPT supports six regional intercity passenger trains which operate in the Northeast Corridor and originate from Lynchburg, Norfolk, Richmond (2), and Newport News (2).
-DRPTs planning services are in high demand with the advancement of the VTrans2035 multimodal planning effort, DRPTs own statewide plans for rail, transit and congestion management, in addition to numerous local and regional studies underway in transportation corridors across the Commonwealth.
-Finally, DRPT provides oversight of the fixed guideway transit systems in Virginia to ensure the safety of the traveling public.
+Currently, DRPT supports six regional intercity passenger trains which operate in the Northeast Corridor and originate from Newport News (2), Norfolk (2), Richmond (1), and Roanoke (1).
+DRPTs planning services are in high demand with the advancement of the VTrans2040 multimodal planning effort, DRPT's statewide plans for rail, transit and congestion management, in addition to numerous local and regional studies underway in transportation corridors across the Commonwealth.
+Finally, DRPT provides oversight of Hampton Roads Transit's The Tide, the fixed guideway transit system in Virginia, to ensure the safety of the traveling public.